-The early projection for growth in bauxite was a 10.3% recovery in 2015, after two consecutive years of decline in 2013 and 2014.
+- 5.7 The early projections for growth in bauxite was a 10.3 percent recovery, in 2015, after two consecutive years of decline in 2013 and 2014.
 Strengthening of world market demand and prices were the key premises informing this projection.
-Output was targeted at 1,754 thousand tonnes, up from the 1,564 thousand tonnes, in 2014.
-Not unlike what was earlier seen in the other sectors, output at the half-year of 747,542 tonnes was actually 14.8% below the first half production in 2014.
+Output was targeted at 1,754 thousand tonnes, up from the 1,564 thousand, in 2014.
+Not unlike what was earlier seen in the other sectors, output at the half-year of 747,542 tonnes was actually 14.8 percent below the first half production in 2014.
 As a consequence, total output has been scaled back to a more realistic 1,635 thousand tonnes, predominated by the lower value grades of bauxite.
-This represents a negative growth for 2015 of 5.7%.

-I reported earlier on the significant decline in gold production in 2014.
-The result of the heady days and buoyant prices of 2012 are yearned by the operators in the industry and no less so by the policymakers.
-A production resurgence of 9.7% was budgeted earlier in the year, based on both the anticipation of an expansion in production capacity, with the entry of new companies in the production grid, as well as the yearned for price recovery.
-However, with the advantage of the first-half performance, where production was 165,976 ounces or 16.2% below first half 2014, the new estimate for 2015 is 390,000 ounces or 0.6% increase over 2014.
-The ameliorating factor has been the coming on stream of Guyana Goldfields Inc. which had its first pouring earlier this month.

-The manufacturing sector was coming off a strong growth performance of 10.7% in 2014, predominantly driven by an improved sugar output and a record rice crop.
-The January projection put the sectors expected growth at 2.9%.
-At the half-year, the sector recorded zero growth, prompting a downward revision of the sector's 2015 growth target from 2.9% to 0.5%.
+This represents a negative growth for 2015 of 5.7 percent. - 5.8 Mr. Speaker, I reported earlier on the significant decline in gold production in 2014.
+The return of the heady days and buoyant prices of 2012 are yearned for by the operators in the industry and no less so by the policymakers.
+A production resurgence of 9.7 percent was budgeted earlier in the year, based on both the anticipation of an expansion in production capacity, with the entry of new companies into the production grid, as well as the yearned for price recovery.
+However, with the advantage of the first-half performance, where production was 165,976 ounces or 16.2 percent below first half 2014, the new estimate for 2015 is 390,000 ounces, or 0.6 percent increase over 2014.
+The ameliorating factor has been the coming on stream of Guyana Goldfields, which had its first pouring earlier this month. - 5.9 The manufacturing sector was coming off a strong growth performance of 10.7 percent in 2014, predominantly driven by an improved sugar output and a record rice crop.
+The January projection put the sector's expected growth at 2.9 percent.
+At the half-year, the sector recorded zero growth, prompting a downward revision of the sector's 2015 growth target from 2.9 percent to 0.5 percent.